The following information is only as accurate as the last update (Nov. 25, 2021)! However, it is a starting point.

 It is my opinion that tick testing should be undertaken in this province.
 If you agree, please speak up.

-If you would prefer not to go the antibiotic route, watch for signs of illness such as rash, fever, stiff neck, and/or other flu-like symptoms in the days and weeks following the bite, and see a health care provider if any of these develop.
+If you would prefer not to go the antibiotic route, watch for signs of illness such as rash, fever, stiff neck, and/or other flu-like symptoms, heart issues, neurologic issues, etc., in the days and weeks following the bite, and see a health care provider if any of these develop.
 You may have none, or all, of the symptoms, or more, depending upon your immune system and other factors, such as what co-infections the tick was carrying.
 Your risk of acquiring a tick-borne illness depends on many things, including where you live, what type of tick bit you, and how long the tick was attached.
 If you become ill after a tick bite, see a health care provider.

 Some people can apparently be asymptomatic, with symptoms not occurring until your immune system is compromised.
 If you suddenly start to have a variety of symptoms that can affect multiple systems, that come and go and generally are not confirmed by testing, then consider the possibility that you were bitten by a tick.